 If you haven’t already done so, why not read our Infertility & IVF page first.

 Thyroid disorders are incredibly common.
 This is especially so where low thyroid function or hypothyroidism is the problem.
 At least 9-10% of the female population is affected at any one time, along with smaller numbers of men.
 It’s important to understand that hypothyroidism is significantly underdiagnosed and many women especially suffer symptoms not knowing that they have the condition.
 Whether undiagnosed or diagnosed, low thyroid function is a potentially serious issue when it comes to conception and pregnancy.
 Infrequent and/or irregular menstruation and ovulation, subfertility and infertility, lowered ovarian reserve, as well as an increased risk of miscarriage during the first trimester of pregnancy, are all associated with hypothyroidism.
 At Advance Chiropractic & Acupuncture Clinic, Hertford, we work successfully with patients suffering with thyroid disorders, including those trying to conceive, or who are already pregnant.
 If you’re unsure and don’t have a diagnosis, we can refer you for comprehensive blood tests which will help identify an underlying thyroid disorder.
-If already diagnosed, our effective acupuncture and lifestyle treatment strategies usually help patients improve their chances of conceiving naturally and maintaining a safe, stable pregnancy.
+If already diagnosed, our effective acupuncture, Chinese herbs and lifestyle treatment strategies usually help patients improve their chances of conceiving naturally and maintaining a safe, stable pregnancy.
 Call Advance Clinic today and put yourself in safe hands.

 The Thyroid Gland: Keeping You Up To Speed

 Your thyroid is a small gland that lies in the front of your neck.
 Through the hormones it releases, it has a major influence on almost every physiological function in your body.